Course web page: Available on CMU Canvas

 Learning objectives: Students should gain and demonstrate understanding of basic definitions and theorems concerning the fundamental topics of linear algebra listed above.
 They should develop an improved ability and use the concepts, methods and results of linear algebra to compose clear and accurate proofs, and address a variety of problems involving the subject.

 Prerequisites: 21-241 (Matrices and Linear Transformations) or 21-242 (Matrix Theory), and 21-373 (Algebraic Structures)

 Homework will be posted on the course Canvas page, and usually will be due Thursdays at 11:59pm on Gradescope.
 Late homework will not be accepted, but the two lowest homework scores will be dropped.
 Working homework problems and writing up solutions is essential for your progress.
 You should work on all the assigned problems (though not all that is turned in can be graded), and more of your choice.

 Academic integrity requires that your tests and homework solutions are your independent work and not copied from other sources.
 The CMU policy is at http://www.cmu.edu/policies/student-and-student-life/academic-integrity.html .
 On homework you are encouraged to discuss with others and consult other resources to improve your understanding, but it is important to develop your independent capacity to problem-solve.
 Homework solutions from previous semesters, if available, cannot be used.

 Make-up tests are only possible in the case of a documented medical excuse, a university-sanctioned absence (e.g., participation in a varsity sporting event), or a family emergency.
 Please contact me at the earliest time possible to schedule a make-up.

-Health and wellness: Graduate study is time-consuming and can be stressful.
+Health and wellness: Studying mathematics is time-consuming and can be stressful.
 Make your health a priority, be smart about time management, seek social support, and do ask for help when needed.